iprobedroid/swgoh-arena-tracker/README.md

+# The Old version is broken(all of them, thanks to CG).
+Stop and install the new fixed version from scratch!!!.Then delete the old one.
+# Join our [DiscordChannel](https://discord.gg/xcjvKPM) channel to be updated.

 # Simple SWGOH Arena Tracker
 [DiscordChannel](https://discord.gg/xcjvKPM) --my capacity is quite limited, yet you can help each other on this channel